tunmsk/nextgen-facebook/readme.txt

 	* Moved all sidebar metaboxes (Help and Support, Version Information, etc.) to the new "Plugin Dashboard" settings page.
 	* Added a WpssoHead vary_user_agent_check() method to handle user agents with special needs like the Pinterest crawler.
 	* Improved the responsive styling of metaboxes for smaller displays.
-	* Minor CSS optimizations for the Sharing Buttons settings page.
 * *Bugfixes*
 	* Fixed a null value for the default publisher ID in Schema WebPage and BlogPosting markup.
+	* Fixed the moving/re-ordering feature of Sharing Buttons metaboxes (CSS identifiers must use underscores and not hyphens).
 * *Developer Notes*
 	* Moved the validate button informational text from the NgfbMeta class to the NgfbMessages class.
 	* Renamed all Pinterest option key prefixes from 'rp' to 'p' to reflect the Pinterest meta tag prefix value.